Annotated Bibliography Format & Examples

-For more examples of an annotated bibliography in MLA format, the MLA Style Center provides practical examples and answers to frequently asked questions.
-Learn more here.
+Hopefully our visual annotated bibliography example in MLA above has helped.
+If you still have lingering questions, visit the MLA Style Center online (linked here).
 Also, here’s a guide if you’re looking for more on the related topic of MLA in-text & parenthetical citations.

 Bibliography Template for APA

-Most sources found online include a website address at the end.
 We understand it can get tricky, and it’s very different from the Modern Language Association’s structure for references.
 Take a moment to either use the other handy guides on EasyBib.com or use our automatic generator to form your references in just a few clicks.
 Our tools help take the pain away from having to rack your brain to form references properly.
 Capitals, lowercase letters, italics, quotation marks, punctuation in the appropriate places, it can all be quite overwhelming.
-Do yourself a favor, and use EasyBib.com’s automatic generator.
+Do yourself a favor, and use the EasyBib automatic citation generator.